 Best All-Around Card for Travel Rewards

-The Chase Sapphire Preferred(SM) Card is a rewards credit card offering new cardholders 40,000 bonus points after you spend $3,000 in purchases within the first 3 months.
-This is quite a good deal, as 40,000 points can be redeemed for $400 cash or two airplane tickets worth up to $250 each (you can buy a more expensive ticket and simply pay the difference).
+The Chase Sapphire Preferred® is a rewards credit card offering new cardholders 40,000 bonus points after you spend $3,000 in purchases within the first 3 months.
+This is quite a good deal, as 40,000 points can be redeemed for $500 in travel when you redeem through Chase Ultimate Rewards.
+Earn 5,000 additional bonus points after you add the first authorized user and make a purchase in the first 3 months from account opening.
 No annual fee for the first year, $95 in future years.
 They also now offer 2 points per dollar spent on travel and dining, and 1 point per dollar spent on all other purchases.

 Best Rewards Card for Restaurants & Amazon.com Prime Users

 With the Citi Forward® Card, you get 5 points for every $1 you spend on restaurants, book stores, video rental stores and movie theaters.
 On everything else, you get the plain vanilla 1 reward point for every $1 spent.
 There is no annual fee for the card.

 Again, at 1 penny per point with gift cards, getting 5x points is like getting 5% back when eating out.
 At that rate, eating out $170 a month will get me a $100 gift card every year.
 Even if you convert to straight cash, that’s still 3.125% cash back at restaurants.
 Or 3.57% back if you are okay with prepaid Visa card, which I am since they are usable anywhere that takes credit cards.
 I have also confirmed that all Amazon.com purchases count as a bookstore under their categorization system.
 So you can indeed get a little over 3% cash back at Amazon (or 5% back in the form of gift cards).
 This is better than even the Amazon-branded credit card.

 Best Rewards Card For General Spending (Costco members)